Racheli86/ToUpperCase/README.md

 # ToUpperCase

-Please use UpperCase to execute the program.
+Please use file name - UpperCase to execute the program.
 Enjoy :)